thunder-so/brochure/src/content/docs/single-page-application.md

 description: 'Learn how to deploy Single Page Applications (SPA) and Static Site Generators (SSG) using Thunder, leveraging AWS CDK, S3, and CloudFront for optimized performance and scalability.'
 ---

-Thunder is built on top of open-source AWS CDK stack to deploy single page applications (SPA) and static site generators (SSG) on S3 and CloudFront.
+CDK-SPA is an open-source AWS CDK stack to deploy single page applications (SPA) and static site generators (SSG) on S3 and CloudFront, with Auto-deployment from Github repository.

 > [https://github.com/thunder-so/cdk-spa](https://github.com/thunder-so/cdk-spa)